jmcad/jmcad/README.md

 - 👋 Hi, I’m @jmcad
-- 👀 I’m interested in coding
+- 👀 Genuinely interested in coding
 - 🌱 I’m currently learning to be better at programming

 <!---